fullstackers/bus.io/README.md

 ## Handling messages received from the Exchange

-You can specify middlware functions to manipulate the messages incomming from the exchange before being emitted to the client.
+You can specify middleware functions to manipulate the messages incoming from the exchange before being emitted to the client.

 ```javascript